 The Cannabis industry takes many forms including medical marijuana, hemp, and CBD.
 Few industries have received the attention cannabis has in recent years, putting a spotlight on the range of attitudes about the famous plant.
-As Maine joins the growing number of states that, formal state licensure pending, have legalized recreational cannabis, it’s important for those in the industry contemplating a business expansion to get ready by selecting an advisor who can help them navigate the many and disparate state and federal laws.
+As Maine joins the growing number of states that have legalized recreational cannabis, it’s important for those in the industry contemplating a business expansion to get ready by selecting an advisor who can help them navigate the many and disparate state and federal laws.

 How We Do It

 ARB helps businesses in Maine and Massachusetts that are cultivating, packaging, distributing, or retailing cannabis products to navigate federal, state, and local compliance challenges, develop strategies and plans for the interaction between cost of goods sold and IRC Section 280E, and benefit from relevant tax incentives and credits.
 ARB assists in determining proper entity formations and helps clients stay ahead of changing technical accounting requirements.
 We also collaborate with attorneys, consultants, and bookkeepers who are experienced in this emerging market to provide our clients with the best services.